uhh-pd-ml/AgentsOfDiscovery/README.md

 The area under the ROC curve (AUC) is reported in the primary metrics file together with the maximum SIC value and corresponding TPR (TPR at max SIC).

 The JSON file can also contain a field `allow_feedback`, if this is set to `true`, it enables the `get_feedback` tool.
-This tool allows the agent to submit a score file and get feedback on its performance (including AUC, max SIC, TPR at max SIC and both plots).
+This tool allows the agent to submit a score file and get feedback on its performance (including AUC, max SIC, TPR at max SIC, and both plots).
 This allows for iterative behavior.

 ---